 Remgro’s ethical standards are applied to the processes for the recruitment, evaluation of performance and reward of employees, as well as the sourcing of suppliers.

 The Board provides for sanctions and remedies in instances where Remgro’s ethical standards are breached.
 The actual adherence to ethical standards by employees and other stakeholders cannot be regulated but stems from personal conviction.
 However, the Audit and Risk Committee monitors fraud risk and related processes and the Social and Ethics Committee monitors compliance with the Code of Ethics and addresses instances of non-compliance, should such ever occur.

-The Remgro Group has effective anti-bribery, corruption and fraud prevention and detection processes and ensures compliance and risk mitigation.
+The Company has effective anti-bribery, corruption and fraud prevention and detection processes and ensures compliance and risk mitigation.
 No investigations were concluded during the reporting period.

 Remgro has implemented a whistleblowing process to enable employees and third parties to report any perceived or alleged irregular or unethical behaviour in a confidential and controlled environment.
 Reports are monitored and managed with regular feedback to the Audit and Risk Committee.
-A 24-hour anonymous Ethics Hotline is managed by an independent external service provider and can be accessed telephonically or via email.
-During the year under review no alleged incident was received.
+A 24-hour anonymous Ethics hotline is managed by an independent external service provider and can be accessed telephonically or via email.
+During the year under review no alleged incident involving Remgro, its employees or officers was received.
 Where calls are to be received which relate to alleged irregularities at investee companies, such calls will be directed to the appropriate governance structures at the respective investee companies via the Remgro representatives serving on the boards of these companies.